California Background Check: 2023 Guide (New Law), Free Search

 What Is on a Background Check in California?
 What Shows Up?

-Information that appears on a California background check depends on the level screening requested, state, including new laws, and federal laws, and the agency or business requesting the check.
+The information included in a California background check varies based on the requested screening level, state and federal laws, including recent changes, and the requesting agency or business.
 Background checks in California also require the subject to provide informed consent for the screening, understanding what will be searched and how the information will be used.

 Criminal History